-- Has established a Diversity & Inclusion (D&I) Committee: The objective of the Committee is to promote diversity and inclusion as a key people strategy. - Has developed a Diversity & Inclusion (D&I) Strategy: GrainCorp's 2020 D&I strategy is focused on fostering a culture of inclusion and leveraging diversity of thought to drive collaboration, innovation and better business results, by improving or encouraging greater: - o Gender equality and balance, and ensuring greater representation of women in leadership roles; - Cultural, religious and linguistic diversity; - o optimising people's careers at various life stages; - Diversity of sexual orientation (LGBTI+); and - o Accessible and inclusive employment for people with disabilities. - Takes a 'zero-tolerance' approach to unlawful discrimination and preventing harassment and bullying as set out in the rest of this Policy.
+- Has developed an Inclusion and Diversity Strategy focused on fostering a culture of inclusion and leveraging diversity of thought to drive collaboration, innovation and better business results, by improving or encouraging greater: - Gender equality and balance and ensuring greater representation of women in leadership roles. - Cultural, religious and linguistic diversity. - o optimising people's careers at various life stages. - Diversity of sexual orientation (LGBTI+); and - Accessible and inclusive employment for people with disabilities. - Takes a 'zero-tolerance' approach to unlawful discrimination and preventing harassment and bullying as set out in the rest of this Policy.